Ycallaer/schema_registry_viz/README.md

 ```python
 python /home/yves/PersonalProjects/schema_registry_viz/schema_reg_viz/main.py
 ```
 The environment will by default go to `local`.
-You can override the environment by setting the environemnt variable `SR_VIZ_ENV`
+You can override the environment by setting the environment variable `SR_VIZ_ENV`

 #### Local development: Endpoint call